Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Many people don’t have bad symptoms so they don’t bother to see their doctor.
-But it’s important to have treatment for achalasia to prevent more serious complications, including pneumonia, damage to the lung, inflammation of the oesophagus, or cancer.
+Many people don’t have significant symptoms, so they don’t bother to see their doctor.
+But it’s important to have treatment for achalasia to prevent more serious complications.

 If you are worried about your symptoms, you should talk to your doctor.